 PASSENGER INJURED IN ACCIDENT WHEN VEHICLE HIT DEER – DO I HAVE CASE AGAINST THE DRIVER OR OWNER OF THE VEHICLE?

 In rural areas of Minnesota, and even some newer more developed areas, it is common to see deer on the road at feeding times.
-Good drivers know that they have to be alert for deer at those times, and drive slower, because a deer can dart into the road, causing a serious accident.
+Good drivers know that they have to be alert for deer at those times, and drive slower, because a deer can run out on the road, causing a serious accident when the car hits it.

 When a car traveling at highway speeds hits a deer, there will usually be serious damage done to the vehicle, and our lawyers are aware of many cases where the driver or a passenger is injured.
 Many times, the passenger is injured when the car hits a deer because the driver was driving too fast and not keeping a careful lookout.